-The U.S. government, state legislatures and foreign governments have shown significant interest in implementing cost-containment programs to limit the growth of government-paid healthcare costs, including price controls, waiver from Medicaid drug rebate law requirements, restrictions on reimbursement and requirements for substitution of generic products for branded prescription drugs and the introduction of international reference pricing in the U.S. We anticipate that the U.S. Congress, state legislatures and the private sector will continue to consider and may adopt healthcare policies intended to curb rising healthcare costs.
-These cost containment measures may include implementation or modification of:
+The U.S. government, state legislatures and foreign governments have shown significant interest in implementing cost-containment programs to limit the growth of government-paid and private insurance healthcare costs, including proposed or implemented reforms involving price controls, waivers from Medicaid drug rebate law requirements, restrictions on reimbursement and requirements for substitution of generic products for branded prescription drugs and the introduction of international reference pricing in the U.S. We anticipate that the Biden administration and Congress, state legislatures and the private sector will continue to consider and may adopt healthcare policies intended to curb rising healthcare costs.
+These cost containment measures may include, among other possible actions, implementation or modification of:

-- · controls on government funded reimbursement for drugs; - caps or mandatory discounts under certain government sponsored programs;

-- controls on healthcare providers; - challenges to the pricing of drugs or limits or prohibitions on reimbursement for specific products through other means; - reform of drug importation laws; - delegation of decision making to state Medicaid agencies and waiver of reimbursement requirements; - expansion of use of managed care systems in which healthcare providers contract to provide comprehensive healthcare for a fixed cost per person; and - prohibition on direct-to-consumer advertising or drug marketing practices.
+- controls on government funded reimbursement for drugs; - caps or mandatory discounts under certain government sponsored programs; - caps on drug reimbursement under commercial insurance; - challenges to the pricing of drugs or limits or prohibitions on reimbursement for specific products through other means; - reform of drug importation laws; - delegation of decision making to state Medicaid agencies and waiver of reimbursement requirements; - expansion of use of managed care systems in which healthcare providers contract to provide comprehensive healthcare for a fixed cost per person; and - prohibition on direct-to-consumer advertising or drug marketing practices.